cisc0disco/cellular-automata/README.md

 # cellular-automata

-simpler cellular automata written in c++ with SFML
+simple cellular automata written in c++ with SFML